 During the 1970's, Paul was doing a lot of commercial work and industrial shows.
 He hired an extremely talented young man named Doug Preis as his apprentice.
 Doug had grown up watching the Paul Ashley Puppets on TV.
 He was a huge fan and an avid pupil.
 Besides learning how to puppeteer from the master, he learned everything there was to know about the puppets while working side by side with Paul .

 Doug went on to have a successful career as a voice over artist but he never forgot his love of puppets.
-Today, he is the foremost historian of Edgar Bergan and Charlie McCarthy and has amassed his own impressive puppet collection.
+Today, he is the foremost historian of Edgar Bergan and Charlie McCarthy and has his own impressive puppet collection.

 Doug knew this was going to be a huge project requiring a specialized team.
 Besides the Rootie Kazootie puppets, Doug had restored many from his personal collection so he knew exactly who to call.
 Had it not been for the virus, these talented individuals would never have been available.

-It was a logistical challenge because the puppets were in Oregon and the restoration team was in New York and Minnesota but as soon as the team was assembled, the first batch were carefully packed and shipped.
+It was a logistical challenge because the puppets were in Oregon and the restoration team was in New York and Minnesota but as soon as the team was assembled, the first batch of puppets were carefully packed and shipped..

-Doug works on the heads and has spent hours filling, sanding, painting and repairing exactly as Paul would have done.
-He is replacing damaged internal mechanisms with newer, better materials that won't snag or break.
+Doug worked on the heads and spent hours filling, sanding, painting and repairing exactly as Paul would have done.
+He replaced damaged internal mechanisms with newer, better materials that won't snag or break.
 Most importantly, he kept the original integrity of the sculpts.

 Doug worked with fellow puppet maker and artist Rick Liljeblad (in Minnesota) to cast new hands and feet in silicone using Paul's plaster molds.

 For other puppets, they have created one-of-a-kind masterpieces.
 The costume for Cher is completely original because she was just a bald head and no photo of a finished Cher puppet could be located.
 She is a knockout in a replica of Bob Mackie's iconic feather gown.
 Likewise, Judy Garland is resplendent in a puppet size version of the gown she wore in concert at the London Palladium.
 Both costumes are embellished with hundreds of hand applied Swarovski crystals.